Farmer

 Fair Trade and Ethical Sourcing Differences Explained

-• Bargaining Power -Fair trade is about helping underdeveloped and disadvantaged groups to have more bargaining power, sustain their livelihoods, and find new markets.
+Fairtrade is about helping underdeveloped and disadvantaged groups to have more bargaining power, sustain their livelihoods, and find new markets.
 Ethical Sourcing does not look at the bargaining power but the social and environmental responsibility throughout the supply chain.

-• Human Rights – Both Fair Trade and ethically sourced products will look at the human rights aspects of the product.
-The significant difference may be that someone who has a Fair Trade certification usually needs to verify that there are no human rights abuses with the Fair Trade organization.
-When a company says that they have ethically sourced the product, they do not need to verify this with an organization.
+Fair Trade and ethically sourced products will look at the human rights aspects of the product.
+The significant difference may be that someone with a Fair Trade certification usually needs to verify that there are no human rights abuses with the Fair Trade organization.

-• Environmental Issues – Fair Trade and Ethical Sourcing look at the environmental issues.
+Fair Trade and Ethical Sourcing look at the environmental issues.
 But the environmental aspects are far more ingrained into ethical sourcing than Fair Trade.
 Ethical sourcing looks at all aspects of the global supply chain, including a social and environmental footprint and impact.

 To be part of a Fair Trade organization, a company must also show ethical sourcing and an ethical business.
-But ethical sourcing does not need to show that it has Fair Trade principles in place.
+However ethical sourcing does not need to show that it has Fair Trade principles in place.

 Fairtrade and ethical sourcing call for openness and transparency throughout the supply chain.
 It also calls for respect for human rights and human dignity.

-You might ask yourself if it is vital for you and your company, corporation, or brand to care about ethical sourcing or fair trade?
-Recent research and studies have shown that ethical sourcing and transparency matter to consumers, especially generation X and millennials.
+You might ask yourself if it is vital for you and your company, corporation, or brand to care about ethical sourcing or fair trade.
+Recent research and studies have shown that ethical sourcing and transparency matter to consumers, especially Generation X and millennials.

 Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – don’t hesitate to contact me, Anita.

-Check my email by clicking here or become a part of our community and join our newsletter by clicking here.
+Check my email by clicking here, or become a part of our community and join our newsletter by clicking here.

 Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.